Boblepointu/LotusNode/README.md

 ## Deploying the custom miner to HiveOs farm

-1. Be sure to have deployed the node in the last step.
+1. (Optional if using pool) Be sure to have deployed the node in the last step.
 2. Login to your HiveOs web account.
 3. Create a new `wallet`.
 The parameters won't be used, but it is required later.
 Fill randomly.
 4. Create a new `flight sheet`.